theblitzapp/react-skeleton/components/Demo.md

 <br/><br/><br/><br/>

-## Modified styles for one element (default except different colors) , default for all elements
+## 4.Modified styles for one element (default except different colors) , default for all elements

 <CustomElementStyle/>